 Carl Zytowski (1921-?)
 Professor of Music, Emeritus, University of Santa Barbara, where he joined the faculty in 1951, teaching voice, and directing the UCSB Opera Theater.
-He had also been on the fac Music Academy of the West, and the National School of Opera Active as both tenor soloist and conductor, his compositions and arinclude three operas and a number of published works for chorus performing translations for several operas and for many art songs.
+He had also been on the faculty and the National School of Opera Active as both tenor soloist and conductor, his compositions and arrinclude three operas and a number of published works for chorus performing translations for several operas and for many art songs.